HiveMQ Edge Protocol Adapters

 0

-Minimum limit for the randomly generated values of the simulator.
+Minimum limit for the randomly generated values (inclusive).

 maxValue